 - Infection

 - Surgical bleeding

 - Blood clots

 - Damage to nerves or blood vessels

 - Problems from anesthesia

-- · Rarely, dislocation of hip

-- Very rarely, death
+- · Very rarely, death

 Although these complications are rare, they are possible.
 Every precaution is taken by your doctor and health care team to avoid these.

 Anesthesia